iDevMC/iDevMC/README.md

 ▀▀▀ ▒█▄▄▀ ▀▀▀ ░░▀░░ ▒█░░▒█ ▒█▄▄█
 ```

 Helloo everyone, My name is Michael.
-I'm a 17 years old male (he/they)
+I'm a 17-year-old male (he/they)
 and I mainly program Java.
 I like to watch anime, and code all day.
 Basically, if I'm not coding, I'm watching anime or sleeping xD